Last Updated on by Admin LB

 The course called “Legal Method” is not introduced in 3 year law course in some of the universities.
 But in all the 5 year integrated law courses, this course is compulsorily taught.
 This course instruction needs to be improved.
 The changes in legal research methods and instruction will certainly come with the increasingly rapid acceleration in the amount and kinds of legal research materials being produced.
 Another reason to anticipate significant changes in the way legal research and writing will be taught is, of course, the development of computerized legal research such as LEXIS and WEST LAW.

-The vision of legal education is to provide justice oriented education essential to the realization of the various enshrined in the Constitution Of India.
-At the same time, it also prepares professionals equipped to the meet the new challenges and dimensions of globalization.
+The vision of legal education is to provide justice-oriented education essential to the realization of the various enshrined in the Constitution Of India.
+At the same time, it also prepares professionals equipped to meet the new challenges and dimensions of globalization.
 These goals will be achieved in reality by considering the following suggestions:

-- As the socio economic conditions in India are different from other countries, the global legal education will be affordable and digestive only by the richer few.
+- As the socio-economic conditions in India are different from other countries, global legal education will be affordable and digestive only by the richer few.
 The necessary steps should be taken in these fields as per the local conditions of our country to find out have it will be made digestive and adoptive to majority students of our country.

-- There has been grossing demand in various packet of the counter to provide lecture in vernacular language.
-Several universities permit the law student to write their examination in vernacular languages and even provide vernacular version of the question papers.
+- There has been grossing demand in the various packets of the counter to provide lectures in vernacular language.
+Several universities permit law students to write their examination in vernacular languages and even provide a vernacular versions of the question papers.

-These aspects are not taken notes of by the regulatory bodies of India, no view are found in this regards.
+These aspects are not taken notes of by the regulatory bodies of India, no view is found in this regard.

 In State Of Maharashtra v.
 Mahubhai Pragmatic Vashi:

 The Hon’ble Supreme Court observed: The need for convincing and well organized legal education is absolutely essential reckoning the new trend in the world order, to meet the ever grooving challenges.
-The legal education should be able to meet the eves growing demands of the society and should be thoroughly equipped to cater to the complexities of different situations.
+Legal education should be able to meet the ever growing demands of society and should be thoroughly equipped to cater to the complexities of different situations.